Echosync Documentation

 Any errors occurring during synchronization operations will be displayed in the console.

-The location of the operation log is specified each time the Echocli commands list, compare and sync are used.
+The location of the operation log is specified each time the Echocli commands list

 Can we launch the synchronization or the comparison of several profiles simultaneously?